tibs/markup-history/markup-history-extended-notes.rst

    .. the logical end of text
    ..

+.. note:: 1991 setext *Presentational*.
+Lightweight.

+  Ian Feldman, for use in writing the TidBITs electronic newsletter.

+  Excerpted from a document called "Why setext".

+  Partly a reaction to SGML.
+Clearly influential on all of the succeeding lightweight markups.

+  Same year as HTML

 * `Wikipedia on setext`_
 * The `docutils`_ site holds a `Setext Documents Mirror`_ which preserves copies of some of the setext documentation.